Home » All Recipes » Desserts » Red Wine Poached Pears Dessert Recipe

 Primal Edge Health participates in the Amazon Services LLC Associates Program and other affiliate programs and therefore, may collect a share of sales or other compensation from the links on this page.
 This comes at no additional cost to you, and all the prices and availability are accurate at the time of publishing.

-Poached pear dessert is the sweet treat I turn to when I want something that looks impressive in less than an hour.
-A quick simmer in red wine with honey, citrus, and spices gives the pears a beautiful color and flavor.
+Poached pear dessert is the sweet treat I turn to when I want something that looks impressive but is mostly hands-off.
+A simmer in red wine with honey, citrus, and spices gives the pears a beautiful color and flavor.
 They’re sweet and fragrant but still light enough to enjoy anytime.
 You can bring it out for birthdays, holidays, or a simple date night at home.

 A poached pear served with a scoop of vanilla ice cream on a white plate, with a spoonful of pear and red sauce in the foreground.